zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Hume is dubious about causes: the basis upon which we can ever know about causes.
 Core principles of (Locke's) association: repetition is a principle of association (when A and B occur together often enough.)
-Causation is then what the mind assigns to constantly conjoin experiences.
+Causation is then what the mind assigns to constantly conjoined experiences.

 _"anything may be the cause of anything."_
 Point being, the concept causation are habitual mental processes, not something recorded in the external world.